What's Hearing Loss?

 How Does a Doctor Test for Hearing Loss?

-A pediatric audiologist tests a child's hearing by doing different types of tests.
+The audiologist checks hearing by doing different types of tests.
 They even have hearing tests for babies!
-Maybe you've had a hearing test, when you wore headphones and had to raise your left or right hand to show that you could hear in each ear.
+Maybe you've already had a hearing test?
+You probably wore headphones and had to raise your left or right hand to show that you could hear in each ear.

 How Is Hearing Loss Treated?

 The kind of treatment depends on the type of hearing loss, what caused it, and how bad it is.
 Kids with permanent hearing loss are helped by audiologists; ear, nose, and throat (ENT) doctors; speech-language therapists; and teachers.

 - medicine, like antibiotics to treat ear infections